Huotes/CommitMaker/README.md

 Aliens DO indeed exist.
 They just know better than to visit a planet that Chuck Norris is on.

 It's widely believed that Jesus was Chuck Norris' stunt double for crucifixion due to the fact that it is impossible for nails to pierce Chuck Norris' skin.

+Chuck Norris can start a fire by rubbing two ice cubes together.